ansiameenaz/InventoryManagenetSystem/README.md

 The application will now be running in your browser, fully connected to your backend.

 ## Folder Structure
-You don't need to "add" the folder structure itself; you just need to add the text that describes it to your README.md file.

-Here is the markdown code for that section.
-Just copy this block and paste it into your README.md file, probably after the "Getting Started" section.

-Markdown

-## Folder Structure

 InventoryMS/
 ├── InventoryAPI/ # .NET Minimal API Backend
 │
-├── Program.cs # All backend logic, API endpoints, and DB context │ ├── inventory.db # SQLite database file (created on run) │ └── InventoryAPI.csproj
+├── Program.cs # All backend logic, API endpoints, and DB context │ ├── inventory.db # SQLite database file (created on run)
+│ └── InventoryAPI.csproj
 │ └── frontend/ # Frontend UI
 ├── index.html # Main HTML page (the UI)
 ├── style.css # All styles